 TEAM-UP Together Scholarship Program Highlights

 - Applicants must be African American or Black undergraduate students who are majoring or pursuing a major in physics or astronomy in the United States.

-- Applicants majoring or pursuing a major in astronomy must be enrolled at any accredited US college or university at time of the award.
+- Applicants majoring or pursuing a major in physics or astronomy must be enrolled at an accredited US college or university at time of the award.